forc-db/ForC/DATA USE.md

 ## Documenting ForC version used in analyses

 ForC is continuously evolving, sometimes on a daily basis.
 For the sake of documenting and ensuring reproducibility of their analyses, researchers using ForC should, at a minimum, maintain records of the exact date of download.
-Ideally, researchers should work with the database PI (Dr. Kristina Anderson-Teixeira, Smithsonian Institution; teixeirak@si.edu) to coordinate a new release of ForC corresponding to the version used in their analyses.
+Ideally, researchers should work with the database PI (Dr. Kristina Anderson-Teixeira, Smithsonian Institution; teixeirak@si.edu) to coordinate a new release of ForC (archived version with DOI) corresponding to the version used in their analyses.
 (This is easy to arrange upon request.)

 ## Database citations: